rgyoung6/DBTC/README.md

 DBTC is an R implementation of Dada2 and a BLAST approach to metabarcoding analysis.

 # Description
-This package contains the DBTC functions for metabarcoding and BLASTing unknown sequences (See documentation here and tutorials and development versions on GitHub at [DBTC](https://github.com/rgyoung6/DBTC).
-The Dada-BLAST-Taxon Assign-Condense package contains the foundational [DBTC](https://github.com/rgyoung6/DBTC) functions run through the R command line.
+This package contains the DBTC functions for metabarcoding and BLASTing unknown sequences (See documentation here and on GitHub at [DBTC](https://github.com/rgyoung6/DBTC).
+The Dada-BLAST-Taxon Assign-Condense package contains the foundational [DBTC](https://github.com/rgyoung6/DBTC) functions run through the R command line (But also see [DBTCShiny](https://github.com/rgyoung6/DBTCShiny) and [DBTCShinyTutorial](https://github.com/rgyoung6/DBTCShinyTutorial).
 The DBTC functions have four main outcomes...

   - [Fastq](https://en.wikipedia.org/wiki/FASTQ_format) file processing using Dada in R
   - Using the Basic Local Alignment Search Tool ([BLAST](https://en.wikipedia.org/wiki/BLAST_(biotechnology))), amplicon sequence variants ([ASV](https://en.wikipedia.org/wiki/Amplicon_sequence_variant)) can be searched against local NCBI or custom libraries